worldInColors/weather-app/README.md

 - Added `useOutsideClick` hook to re-use in components
 - Added `useEscapeBlur` hook to blur inputs after clicking escape
 - Added `animations/motionVariants` for the re-used dropdown animations
+- Added tabindex and an aria-label for HourlyForecast
+- Added a perload headeer for the bg image in the html
+- Added dev-dist/ to .gitignore

 ---